General Admission Policy

 Admissions Policy

-- For Master’s and graduate certificate programs, applicants for admission must present official transcript evidence of receipt of a four-year baccalaureate degree (or equivalent) from a regionally- accredited institution of higher education.
+- For master’s and graduate certificate programs, applicants for admission must present official transcript evidence of receipt of a four-year baccalaureate degree (or equivalent) from a regionally accredited institution of higher education.

 - SOE’s admissions policy stipulates that evidence of an earned bachelor’s degree or higher-level degree is required from an institution of good standing and comparable to a degree from Johns Hopkins University, both in the distribution of academic subject matter and scholarship achievement.

 - For both undergraduate and graduate degrees, the applicant must have earned a minimum cumulative grade point average (GPA) of 3.0 (on a 4.0 scale) in all previous undergraduate and graduate studies (including for incomplete programs of study and programs still in progress).
+Doctoral programs may have higher minimum requirements for cumulative GPA.
+Please refer to the academic program page for more information.

 Official records of undergraduate and, where applicable, graduate transcripts must be mailed or delivered through the issuing institution's electronic transcript delivery service to the Office of Admissions.
 At the same time, other application materials—the essay, CV/ résumé, and signed letters of recommendation—can be uploaded electronically into the online application.